-Your first day at uni is not all that different from your first day in Kindergarten.
+Your first few weeks at uni are not all that different from your first few weeks in Kindergarten.

 Often you don’t know anyone, are a little hesitant about the whole thing, and are paralysed by the exact same fear.

 But there’s no need to stress!
 Have a gander at this guide on some sure ways to make friends at Uni Newcastle.

 Strike up a conversation with the person sitting next to you in the lecture

 Uni is a giant playground, filled with people just like you looking to make friends.

 Your new best friend could be hidden in plain sight; sitting right next to you in your tutorial or lecture.

 But you won’t know unless you start chatting to them!

 As daunting and uncomfortable small talk can be at times, what have you got to lose?